ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 answering immediately to the last question: 'Oh! the eldest Miss Bennet, beyond a doubt; there cannot be two opinions on that point.'"

 "Upon my word!
-Well, that is very decided indeed--that does seem as if--but, however, it may all come to nothing, you know."
+Well, that is very decided indeed -- that does seem as if -- but, however, it may all come to nothing, you know."

 "My overhearings were more to the purpose than yours, Eliza," said Charlotte.
-"Mr. Darcy is not so well worth listening to as his friend, is he?--poor Eliza!--to be only just tolerable."
+"Mr. Darcy is not so well worth listening to as his friend, is he? -- poor Eliza! -- to be only just tolerable."

 "I beg you would not put it into Lizzy's head to be vexed by his ill-treatment, for he is such a disagreeable man, that it would be quite a misfortune to be liked by him.
 Mrs. Long told me last night that he sat close to her for half-an-hour without once opening his lips."

-"Are you quite sure, ma'am?--is not there a little mistake?" said Jane.
+"Are you quite sure, ma'am? -- is not there a little mistake?" said Jane.
 "I certainly saw Mr. Darcy speaking to her."

-"Aye--because she asked him at last how he liked Netherfield, and he could not help answering her; but she said he seemed quite angry at being spoke to."
+"Aye -- because she asked him at last how he liked Netherfield, and he could not help answering her; but she said he seemed quite angry at being spoke to."